flutter/flutter/specs/style.md

   abstract void markDirty();
 }

+dictionary StyleValueResolverSettingsSettings {
+  Boolean firstTime = false;
+  any state = null;
+}

 class StyleValueResolverSettings {
-  // this is used as an "out" parameter for 'resolve()' below constructor();
+  // this is used as an "out" parameter for 'resolve()' below constructor(StyleValueResolverSettingsSettings initial);
+  void reset(StyleValueResolverSettingsSettings initial);
+    // sets firstTime and state to given values
+    // sets layoutDependent to false
+    // sets dependencies to empty set

+  readonly attribute Boolean firstTime;
+    // true if this is the first time this property is being resolved for this element,
+    // or if the last time it was resolved, the value was a different object

-  void reset(); // resets values to defaults so that object can be reused attribute Boolean layoutDependent; // default to false
+  attribute Boolean layoutDependent; // default to false
-    // set this if the value should be recomputed each time the ownerLayoutManager's dimensions change, rather than being precomputed
+    // set this if the value should be recomputed each time the ownerLayoutManager's dimensions change, rather than being cached

   // attribute "BitField" dependencies; // defaults to no bits set void dependsOn(PropertyHandle property);